-This method links data from form submission back to Nodes.
-HTML form data is represented by a dictionary that is keyed by the 'name' attribute of the form element.
+This method links data from input data into the Nodes.
+By default HTML form data is represented by a dictionary that is keyed by the 'name' attribute of the form element.
 Since most Nodes only render a single form element, and the default set_identifiers generates a single 'name' attribute for the Node then this function attempts to find data by linking the two together.
 However, if you were to change that semantic this would need to change.
 Look at the CheckGroupNode for a reference impplementation of this behaviour, or the Docs under "Custom Nodes".
 This method should operate by setting its own data attribute, as this is how Validators conventionally look for data.